SajjadHadi/Carly-Nest.js/README.md

 yarn start
 ```
 ### Option 3 - Docker
-If you're familiar with Docker and have some experience already, this is the best option.
-Docker makes projects more organized and easier to maintain.
-So after installing Docker on your system, clone the project and enter following commands:
+If you're familiar with Docker and have some experience, this is the best option.
+Docker enhances project organization and maintainability.
+After installing Docker on your system, clone the project and run the following commands:
 ```bash
 # Run in Development Mode
 docker-compose -f docker-compose.dev.yml up --build